feifeibear/89757/README.md

 ## Deep Gradient Compression: Reducing the Communication Bandwidth for Distributed Training
 This is a code repository used to implement a gradient compression method mentioned in [ICLR 2018 paper](https://arxiv.org/pdf/1712.01887.pdf)
-It is based off [convNet.pytorch](https://github.com/eladhoffer/convNet.pytorch) with some helpful options such as You can run it on a GPU or CPU cluster.
+You can run it on a GPU or CPU cluster.

 ## Dependencies